How To Read, Understand, & Successfully Negotiate A Merchant Agreement For Your Small Business

 That said, probably the most important thing is for an agreement to explicitly offer the ability for the merchant to cancel at any time without penalty.
 Even then, the processor has the right to keep an account “open” for a period of time in order to process any chargebacks or malicious activity on the account.

-Now, before you start salivating at the prospect of customizing your entire contract to your liking, you need to be aware that your ability to change the terms of your contract is quite limited.
+At the same time, understand that your ability to change the terms of your contract is limited.
 In fact, roughly 90% of the terms of your contract consist of standard boilerplate terminology that will be the same for every merchant, regardless of which provider you’re using.
 For example, you can’t change the rules set forth by the credit card associations (e.g., Visa or Mastercard) that are restated in your contract.
 Likewise, you’re extremely unlikely to get a waiver on arbitration clauses or clauses that specify a choice of jurisdiction for disputes.
 However, many of the most critical aspects of your contract are, in fact, negotiable.
 These include the following items:

-As we’ve mentioned above, most of the content in a merchant agreement will be nearly the same from one provider to the next.
-However, this won’t make the job of deciphering your contract any easier.
+Although most of the content in a merchant agreement will be very similar from one provider to the next, this won’t make the job of deciphering your contract any easier.
 No two merchant agreements are identical.
-Every provider has their own way of organizing their contract documents, and some providers even have multiple versions of their contracts, depending on which backend processor is underwriting your account.
+Every provider has its own way of organizing its contracts.
+Some providers even have multiple versions of their contracts, depending on which backend processor is underwriting your account.